MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-app-semantic-model.md

 ## Dimension tables

-The star schema model uses dimension tables to support the data model and allow filtering and grouping.
+The star schema model uses dimension tables to support the data model and allow you to filter and group.

 - [Customer](#customer)
 - [Item](#item)